grislyeye/three-meet/pages/classes/cunning.md

 ### Aim

-You can use an action to line-up your shot.
-On your next ranged attack you gain advantage and deal an extra 1d10 damage.
+You can use a bonus action to line-up your shot on a particular target.
+Choose a creature you can see within range and mark it.
+For 1 minute you have advantage on attacks against the target and deal an extra 1d6 damage to the target whenever you hit it with a ranged attack.

 ## Rogue